krishnaw14/OS-assignments/README.md

 - Executions of commands in parallel in foreground if commands are separated by &&&
 - Signal handling for sigint signal to kill the executing foreground processes but not the background processes
 - exit command implemented to kill the background processes and exit the shell

+Cases involving a combination of &, && and &&& are not considered.